 Aside from a stint in Atlanta as an award-winning Producer of Television Network News, Black has been a Virginia resident since 1984.
 As such, she is well-versed in the culture, trends, socio-economic and political structure of the state as well as the mid-Atlantic region.
 With over 20 years combined experience in both journalism and the food industry, Black has a proven track record in research, management, operations, and marketing.

 She owns several properties, has owned and operated three restaurants, and employed nearly 70 residents of Virginia.
 She is a sitting member of the Fredericksburg Economic Development Authority.

-Jeremy M.D Harrison moved to Fredericksburg from San Francisco, California.
-It was a natural fit!
+Jeremy M.D Harrison moved to Fredericksburg from San Francisco, California, and became a Partner at FOODE in 2016.
 Jeremy is a classically trained chef.
 He studied at Johnson & Wales College before graduating from the esteemed Academy of Culinary Arts.
 He's worked with industry giants - everyone from legendary chocolatiers to some of the nation's best event planners.
-Jeremy is incredibly passionate about food - but his ability to make guests feel right at home is one of his greatest skills.
-It's why Beth & Joy asked him to team up with them, and with encouragement from his friends and family, he did just that in 2016 when he joined FOODE as Partner and General Manager.

 In his free time, Jeremy loves to create pastries, travel and volunteer for various organizations.
 He is grateful for an amazing group of neighborhood friends, and you'll often see him welcoming the city's newest residents with a latte at one of Fredericksburg's wonderful coffee shops!
 One of his greatest achievements in life is having become an Eagle Scout.